Dinos Mitoglou: Olimpia Milano (2021–2022)

-On June 25, 2021, Mitoglou officially signed a two-year deal with Italian club Olimpia Milano worth 1.8 million Euros.
+On June 25, 2021, Mitoglou signed a two-year deal with Italian powerhouse Olimpia Milano worth 1.8 million Euros.

-Since March of 2022, Mitoglou has been involved in a major doping scandal involving unlicensed pharmaceuticals.
+From March 2022 until July 2023, Mitoglou was involved in a major doping scandal involving unlicensed pharmaceuticals.
 On March 9, 2023, Dinos Mitoglou officially received a 32-month suspension from FIBA.
+On July 5, 2023, the Court of Arbitration for Sport convened in Switzerland and reduced his sentence to 16 months, i.e. Mitoglou would be available to participate in FIBA sporting events from July 28, 2023, and henceforth.